How UTI affect your menstrual cycle? Let's Uncover

 Yes!
 There are higher chances of delay in period.
 When you have a UTI, your body is dealing with an infection.
 The infection can disrupt the balance of hormones in your body, which are responsible for controlling your periods.
 As a result, your periods may not come on time, and you may experience a delay.

 Furthermore, when you have a UTI, it might affect the regularity of your periods.
 You know how periods usually come at a certain time each month?
 Well, a UTI can sometimes cause delays in your period schedule.
 It can make your periods come later than expected.
+We also highly recommend reading our blog on Tips to prevent Urinary Tract Infection.

 Other reasons for delay in Period